iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.9.00.005_01/report.md

 > First visit for my son went great.
 Doctor was friendly and listened and helpful.
 Second visit was for me.
 The doctor couldn't even work his camera correctly so all you could see was the top of his head.
 He then was very condescending.
 He didn't even know about one of the medications I was taking (it's used off label for my treatment).
 He kept insisting it's never used for that I must take it for something else. 🙄 You can't go back to file a complaint.<br> :date: __2020-01-24 11:24:41__

 > Don't be surprised that the app doesn't work just when you need it.
 Today is Sunday and just when I need it, it is not working.
 Not very 24/7.<br> :date: __2020-01-13 06:46:21__

-> Like with all these apps.
-"Go to a doctor or clinic" I understand to be seen in person.
-Best bet is to not waste your time and spend more money<br> :date: __2019-11-28 00:51:01__